 Non-gaming Expenses.
-For the year ended December 31, 2018 compared to 2017, Isle, Elgin and Tropicana contributed \$74.2 million of incremental non-gaming expenses resulting in an increase of 21.3% year over year.
+For the year ended December 31, 2018, Isle, Elgin and Tropicana contributed \$74.2 million of incremental non-gaming expenses resulting in an increase of 21.3% over 2017.
 Excluding incremental expenses, non-gaming expenses declined 8.1% for the year ended December 31, 2018 compared to 2017.
 This decrease was attributable to continued efforts to reduce variable costs with a focus on labor, food and beverage cost of sales, marketing spend and synergies achieved via company-wide purchasing consolidation programs.

 Marketing and Promotions Expenses.
-For the year ended December 31, 2018 compared to 2017, Isle, Elgin and Tropicana contributed \$35.6 million of incremental marketing and promotions expenses resulting in an increase of 27.6% year over year.
+For the year ended December 31, 2018, Isle, Elgin and Tropicana contributed \$35.6 million of incremental marketing and promotions expenses resulting in an increase of 27.6% over 2017.
 Excluding these incremental expenses, marketing and promotions declined 15.1% for the year ended December 31, 2018 compared to 2017 mainly due to synergies achieved via the elimination or consolidation of certain marketing contracts and company-wide reductions in marketing, direct mail and promotional spend.

 General and Administrative Expenses.
-Isle, Elgin and Tropicana contributed \$114.8 million of incremental general and administrative expenses for the year ended December 31, 2018 compared to 2017 resulting in an increase of 45.0% year over year.
+Isle, Elgin and Tropicana contributed \$114.8 million of incremental general and administrative expenses for the year ended December 31, 2018 resulting in an increase of 45.0% over 2017.
 Excluding these incremental expenses, general and administrative expenses declined 2.6% for the year ended December 31, 2018 compared to 2017 primarily due to the centralization of certain corporate services provided to our properties and realized savings.

 Corporate Expenses.
-For the year ended December 31, 2018 compared to 2017, corporate expenses increased \$15.9 million, a 51.7% increase year over year, due to higher payroll and other expenses associated with additional corporate costs, including stock compensation expense, associated with growth related to our acquisitions.
+For the year ended December 31, 2018, corporate expenses increased \$15.9 million, a 51.7% increase over 2017, due to higher payroll and other expenses associated with additional corporate costs, including stock compensation expense, associated with growth related to our acquisitions.